 We all love spiced pecans.
 We have all seen nut vendors while walking through an airport, fair, or even some shopping malls.
 Those nuts are so expensive.
 But guess what?
-You can make spiced pecans quickly and easily at home.
+This spiced pecan recipe will help you make these tasty pecans quickly and easily at home.

 Sugar and Spice Pecans